deepset-ai/haystack/docs/_src/api/api/pipelines.md

 - `labels`: The labels to evaluate on
 - `documents`: List of List of Document that the first node in the pipeline should get as input per multilabel.
 Can be used to evaluate a pipeline that consists of a reader without a retriever.
-- `params`: Dictionary of parameters to be dispatched to the nodes.
+- `params`: A dictionary of parameters that you want to pass to the nodes.
 If you want to pass a param to all nodes, you can just use: {"top_k":10}
 If you want to pass it to targeted nodes, you can do:
 {"Retriever": {"top_k": 10}, "Reader": {"top_k": 3, "debug": True}}
 - `sas_model_name_or_path`: Name or path of "Semantic Answer Similarity (SAS) model".
 When set, the model will be used to calculate similarity between predictions and labels and generate the SAS metric.
 The SAS metric correlates better with human judgement of correct answers as it does not rely on string overlaps.
-Example: Prediction = "30%", Label = "thirty percent", EM and F1 would be overly pessimistic with both being 0, while SAS paints a more realistic picture.
+Example: Prediction = "30%", Label = "thirty percent", EM and F1 would be overly pessimistic with both being 0, while SAS paints a more realistic picture with being close to 1.
-More info in the paper: https://arxiv.org/abs/2108.06130
+More info in the paper: https://arxiv.org/abs/2108.06130 Here are some guidelines regarding the models that you can use:
-Models:
 - You can use Bi Encoders (sentence transformers) or cross encoders trained on Semantic Textual Similarity (STS) data.
-Not all cross encoders can be used because of different return types.
+The return type of the encoder needs to be a single prediction score (as opposed to multiple scores).
 If you use custom cross encoders please make sure they work with sentence_transformers.CrossEncoder class
 - Good default for multiple languages: "sentence-transformers/paraphrase-multilingual-mpnet-base-v2"
 - Large, powerful, but slow model for English only: "cross-encoder/stsb-roberta-large"